hpmoc.plot module

 projection (str, WCS, or Header, optional) – The projection to use.
 See

-on these arguments.
-If both rotation and window are set for ARC (zenithal equidistant), switch toRectangularFrame
+get_wcson these arguments.
+If both rotation and window are set for ARC (zenithal equidistant), switch toRectangularFrame.

 - Returns